 Measurement

-Measurement is kind of an operation too.
+Measurement is a kind of an operation too.
 Therefore, a class with a few related methods can be enough.

 The rest is left for the developers:smile: